wikimedia/wikipedia-ios/docs/languages.md

 _Troubleshooting: Variants missing from this file will not appear in the user's choices of langugages._

 #### Language variant mapping file
-During onboarding, the app uses the user's OS langauge preferences to suggest the primary app language.
+During onboarding, the app uses the user's OS langauge preferences to suggest the preferred languages for Wikipedia content.
 If the language is one with variants, the variant specified by the user should be used.

 However, the codes used by the OS to represent variants is different than the codes used by Wikipedia sites.
 The mapping from OS Locale for a given language to the Wikipedia language variant code is defined in the  `MediaWikiAcceptLanguageMapping.json` file.